nautobot/nautobot-app-welcome-wizard/docs/user/app_getting_started.md

 Log in to Nautobot and you will be guided through Banners on the top of the pages.

-You can also begin by selecting `Plugins -> Nautobot Welcome Wizard -> Welcome Wizard` from the navigation bar (or navigating to `/plugins/welcome_wizard/`) on your Nautobot instance to view the Welcome Wizard dashboard:
+You can also begin by selecting `APPS -> Welcome Wizard Dashboard` from the left sidebar (or navigating to `/plugins/welcome_wizard/dashboard/`) on your Nautobot instance to view the Welcome Wizard dashboard:

 ![Welcome Wizard Dashboard](../images/welcome_wizard_light.png#only-light){ .on-glb }
 ![Welcome Wizard Dashboard](../images/welcome_wizard_dark.png#only-dark){ .on-glb }

 You are shown a set of Nautobot objects that lay the groundwork for other Nautobot objects.
 The goal of the dashboard is to help introduce features of Nautobot and keep track of their use.
-For instance, Sites are used in a number of objects inside of Nautobot.
-A Site is used when creating Devices, Racks, and Rack Groups.
+For instance, Locations are used in a number of objects inside of Nautobot.
+A Location is used when creating Devices, Racks, and Rack Groups.
 In addition, they are optional in many other objects.

-From the dashboard, you can click on the green Add button in the Sites role to take you directly to the form for adding a Site.
+From the dashboard, you can click on the green Add button in the Locations role to take you directly to the form for adding a Location.
 For Manufacturers and Device Types, you can click on the blue wizard hat to take you to the Welcome Wizard Import page.

 ### Import Manufacturers